 Fairmont State University, Artist in Residence

-La Salle University, Writer-in-Residence
+La Salle University, Writer in Residence